 I bypass the whole idea of recessive genes, wanting to keep things lite.
 “I thought the books were well written.”
-I know my kittenish attempt at annoyance is about as effective as a an unlocked door.
+My kittenish attempt at annoyance is about as effective as an unlocked door.
 I do’t have an ounce of guile in me.
 But I love playing devil’s advocate; it gives me purpose.
 “They were very…orderly.”

 “Yeah, well so is the phone book.”
 June throws the Newsweek back on the pile and cracks open her Mountain Lighting, downing half of it with one go.
 She burps a heavy, masculine burp, the likes heard on construction sites and in locker rooms, then wipes her mouth with her sleeve.
 “Sunny failed the 8th grade.”

 I say nothing, a little shocked that anyone could fail 8th grade.
 Isn’t it pretty much the same crap they’ve been teaching us since kindergarten?

 “I was looking for loose change, and I found a school letter under his bed, along with all the others he didn’t show me.”
 Scowling, June spits out her words as if they were wasps.
 “I told the little s**t that if he needed help to ask.”

 “Your mom didn’t know?”

 She gives me a don’t ever ask that again look.
-It could be used to cut diamonds.
+It could be used to shape rough diamonds.